-As of May 28, 2021, we are returning to normal service, meaning that you may park wherever you’d like or is convenient in the Spencerville Church parking lot.
+As of May 28, 2021, we are returning to normal service, meaning that you may park wherever you’d like or is convenient within the Spencerville Church parking lot.

 Will the restrooms be open?

-Yes, but in order to be sensitive to the different needs and feelings about personal space, we ask that no more than two persons occupy a restroom at a time whenever possible.
+Yes, but to be sensitive to the different needs and feelings about personal space, we ask that no more than two persons occupy a restroom at a time whenever possible.

 Will the mother’s room be open?